cps-org/cps/_sources/features.txt

 -------------------------------------------------------

 Code using the component should either enable (:feature:`warn`) or disable (:feature:`nowarn`) the specified warning.
 The warnings are compiler specific, e.g. ``warn:reorder`` (GCC, Clang) or ``warn:4513`` (MSVC).

+Tools are expected to recognize if a warning is applicable to the compiler and source language being used (e.g. by attempting to build a test program with the warning in question), and to ignore the feature otherwise.

 :feature.opt:`no`\ :feature:`warn:error`
 ----------------------------------------